Select your language

 (*) reference population: European standard population 2010

-Lung and breast cancers are the most important causes of premature deaths in Belgium
+Lung cancer and COVID-19 are the main causes of premature deaths in Belgium

 • Men